Egypt chosen to replace Cameroon as African Cup host

 In 2012, more than 70 fans were killed in a riot at a game in the northern city of Port Said, one of world soccer’s worst riots.
 Port Said has been put forward by Egyptian organizers as a venue.

-Also, the Confederation of African Football is based in Cairo, giving the Egyptian bid a logistical advantage.
+Also, CAF is based in Cairo, giving the Egyptian bid a logistical advantage.

 Cameroon was stripped of hosting rights late last year because of poor preparations and its own political problems, which involve long-running violent clashes between separatist rebels and government forces in the western parts of the country and close to two of the planned tournament host cities.